 For a moment, all open windows and the Taskbar will disappear, then everything will appear again almost immediately.
 Hopefully, the Taskbar icons will also appear and work this time.

 You can restart your PC if you are still unable to see the Taskbar icons.
 Make sure to restart the system rather than shutting down the PC.
 The Taskbar icons should be restored after the reboot.

 Delete the IconCache.db File

-The ‘IconCache.db’ file is handling all the icons on Windows 10 and 11.
-However, if the file is corrupted due to some unknown issues, you may end up with no icons on Taskbar.
+The ‘IconCache.db’ file handles all the icons on Windows 10 and 11.
+However, if the file is corrupted due to some unknown issues, you may end up with no icons on the Taskbar.
 So, if you delete this file, Windows will automatically regenerate the fresh copy of IconCache.db file.
 Now let’s see the steps to do it.

-1. Open Run by pressing “Windows + R” shortcut.
+1. Open Run by pressing the “Windows + R” shortcut.
 Now, type

 %localappdata% in the text field and hit Enter.

 2. Under the folder, first click on the View button then do check the Hidden Items.
 Now scroll down and look for the “IconCache.db” file.
 Right-click on the file and delete it from your computer.